-This week we look at Psalm 119 – I’ve only used part of the ‘bet’ refrain from this psalm, as it’s the longest in the bible.
-If you have an older group or older group members you may wish to give them another refrain from this psalm to explore too.
-This part of the song that references youth and so directly speaks to those who are still journeying towards adulthood, it also give a really practical answer, in that we should dive in to the word of God, swim in the messages he gives us and not just dip our toes in the water!
+This week we look at Psalm 119.
+I’ve only used part of the ‘bet’ refrain from this psalm, as it’s the longest in the bible.
+If you have an older group or older group members, you may wish to give them another refrain from this psalm to explore too.
+This part of the song that references youth and so directly speaks to those who are still journeying towards adulthood.
+It also gives a really practical answer, in that we should dive in to the word of God, swim in the messages he gives us and not just dip our toes in the water!

 These psalm lessons follow the Lectionary passages for the six weeks of year B Lent.

 This retold version of the Bible passage is supplied for inspiration, feel free to omit or embellish to give it your personal voice.

 Additional Passages: Psalm 119